A 4" Horseshoe Dynamometer Transducer is used to accurately measure the polished rod load and position.

 accurate 4" horseshoe transducer.
 Gearbox loadings and a permissible load diagram are calculated

-The 4" horseshoe transducer was originally calibrated at Echometer Company's manufacturing
+The 4" horseshoe transducer is originally calibrated at Echometer Company's manufacturing

 facility.
 The factory calibrated zero offset coefficient is C1.
 The span is recorded in C2.